Adolf Diekmann: SS career

 At the age of 21, Diekmann joined the SS on 1 March 1936 (SS number 309984) and was assigned to the Signals Corps stationed in the Adlershof neighborhood of Berlin.
 He was then sent to the SS-Junkerschule, the SS's leadership training facilities, at Bad Tölz in Bavaria in October 1937.
-He then completed a course for platoon leaders at the Junker School's Dachau branch in August 1938 and was designated a SS-Untersturmführer, the most junior non-commissioned officer rank of the SS, SS-Verfügungstruppe (SS-VT), a mechanized infantry unit at the disposal of the Führer.
+He then completed a course for platoon leaders at the Junker School's Dachau branch in August 1938 and was designated an SS-Untersturmführer, the most junior commissioned officer rank of the SS, in SS-Verfügungstruppe (SS-VT), a mechanized infantry unit at the disposal of the Führer.

 World War II

 Occupation of Czechoslovakia

 Diekmann's SS-VT unit was assigned to the Germania Regiment of the 2nd SS Panzer Division Das Reich.
 When Germany, the UK, France, and Italy signed the Munich Agreement ceding the Sudetenland to Germany on 30 September 1938, Diekmann's division marched into Czechoslovakia to annex the land for Germany.